 Clean Energy Legislative Update • November 2024

 Now that Election Day is behind us; some people are happy with the results and some are not.
 While others are still awaiting the results of narrow victories and anticipating recounts in others.
-As we slowly try to absorb the outcome, consequences, and possible opportunities for the next few years.
+We are slowly working to try to absorb the outcome, consequences, and possible opportunities for the next few years.

 At first glance, the obvious.
 Americans are divided.
 The whys and hows can be left to those more knowledgeable about elections than I am.